A Zero-overhead Flow for Security Closure: Discussion

 \section{Discussion}

 A key outcome of our study is the demonstration that it is possible to achieve robust security closure without compromising the design’s PPA.
 While most existing approaches introduce noticeable PPA penalties as a trade-off for improved security, our results challenge this convention entirely.
+The SALSy methodology~\cite{salsy} results in leakage power increases ranging from 1.6\% to 18.8\% due to buffer insertion.
+SALSy also yields dynamic power increases that are relatively small, typically under 3\%.
+ASSURER~\cite{ASSURER} reports power increases in the range of 2\% to 14\% (total power) due to buffer insertion.
+GDSII-Guard~\cite{gdsguard} does not have an FSPFI component, it only protects a design against the TI threat.
+GDSII-Guard results reveal several shortcomings: it does not achieve 100\% TI mitigation like our work does, it \textbf{does not} close timing, and it also creates non-negligible power overheads (as high as 18\% for the MISTY design).

-For instance, in prior work such as ASSURER~\cite{ASSURER}, results often display increased power consumption due to a reliance on global design modifications.
+Furthermore, in prior work such as ASSURER~\cite{ASSURER}, results often display increased power consumption due to a reliance on global design modifications.
 In contrast, we observe that, in most cases, our approach not only avoids such overheads but also leads to a reduction in total power.
 This makes it particularly suitable for designs operating under tight PPA constraints.

-A central contribution of this work is the development of a security-aware ASIC design flow that introduces targeted enhancements to both placement and routing stages.
-Unlike prior methods, such as \cite{placement_strategies}, which focus solely on placement-level interventions, our flow leverages combined optimization across both P\&R tasks.
-This allows for a more comprehensive and fine-grained security closure, improving resilience against both FSP and TI attacks.
+Prior methods~\cite{placement_strategies,gdsguard} also sometimes focus solely on placement-level interventions.
+While relatively efficient, these methods are inherently limited in scope.
+Without accounting for routing-level vulnerabilities, they fall short of achieving the holistic security improvements enabled by our combined approach.
+In contrast, our flow leverages combined optimization across both P\&R tasks.
+This allows for a more comprehensive and fine-grained security closure, improving resilience against both FSPFI and TI.
 It also allows us to swiftly address other attack vectors while keeping the same methodology in place.

-In comparison, prior methods such as \cite{placement_strategies} focus exclusively on placement-level refinements, using clustering and heuristic cell movement to reduce vulnerable sites with minimal performance and wirelength impact.
-While efficient, these methods are inherently limited in scope.
-Without accounting for routing-level vulnerabilities, and due to their dependency on late-stage application to avoid reintroducing weaknesses, they fall short of achieving the holistic security improvements enabled by our combined approach.